 When you donate to MSF-Hong Kong, the money is banked and then directed to the country where the need is greatest.
-This is coordinated across the MSF offices and our projects in over 70 countries.
+This is coordinated across the MSF offices and our projects in more than 70 countries.

-There are essential costs for any organisation and a small percentage of the money we raise – just 3.5 percent as of 2019– is used for office running costs in Hong Kong.
+There are essential costs for any organisation and a small percentage of the money we raise – just 5.4% as of 2022– is used for office running costs in Hong Kong.

-Another 10 percent is reinvested in fundraising to keep the money coming in for our medical action.
+Another 8.9% is reinvested in fundraising to keep the money coming in for our medical action.
 That goes to pay for healthcare.

 Every aspect of the way we operate from our Hong Kong office is designed to keep these essential costs low.
 We rent inexpensive office space, we buy only the lowest fares for travel and stay in budget hotels when travelling abroad.